smore83/Problem-Solving/README.md

 # Problem-Solving
-5
+TestCase:
+4
+Enter the number of sequence n:4
+Enter All sequence numbers:1 2 3 4
+Bob win the match

+Enter the number of sequence n:4
+Enter All sequence numbers:3 5 7 9
+Alice win the match

 Enter the number of sequence n:5
-Enter All sequence numbers:1 2 3 4 5
-Bob win the Game
-Enter the number of sequence n:4
-Enter All sequence numbers:2 4 6 7
-Alice Win the Game
-Enter the number of sequence n:3
-Enter All sequence numbers:9 8 7
+Enter All sequence numbers:8 5 3 7 9
-Alice Win the Game
-Enter the number of sequence n:1
-Enter All sequence numbers:4
-Alice Win the Game
+Alice win the match

-Enter the number of sequence n:10
+Enter the number of sequence n:2
-Enter All sequence numbers:1 2 3 4 5 7 8 6 9 10
+Enter All sequence numbers:5 9
-Alice Win the Game
+Bob win the match